4d/docs/docs/API/imapTransporterClass.md

 #### Description

-The `.getBoxList()` function <!-- REF #imapTransporterClass.getBoxList().Summary -->returns a collection of mailboxes describing all of the available mailboxes<!-- END REF -->.
+The `.getBoxList()` function <!-- REF #IMAPTransporterClass.getBoxList().Summary -->returns a collection of mailboxes describing all of the available mailboxes<!-- END REF -->.
 This function allows you to locally manage the list of messages located on the IMAP mail server.

 In the optional `parameters` parameter, pass an object containing values to filter the returned mailboxes.
 You can pass: